nyu/air-quality/README.md

 Open three terminal sessions, one in the root folder, one in `server/`, and one in `worker/`.

-In the root folder run `docker-compose up db --build`.
+In the root folder run `docker-compose up --build db`.

 In `server/` simply run `yarn dev`.